Hobbs and tacho photos

 - You can save the log without using the camera at all.
 Typing the meter value directly is the manual happy path.
 Photos are never required by the system; individual syndicates may ask for them as a matter of policy but the app does not enforce that.

 - Accepted formats and size.
 JPEG, PNG, and WebP are accepted.
-The upload pipeline downscales the captured image to 1200×1200 with 70% JPEG quality before sending it to storage; the hard server-side limit is 10 MB.
+The meter photo is captured at up to 1280×1280 at 85% JPEG quality and used as-is for both the on-device OCR read and the stored evidence copy (there is no separate downscale step); the hard server-side limit is 10 MB.

 See also